CaptainCodeman/svelte-form-helper/README.md

 <button type="submit" disabled={!$form.valid}>Submit</button>
 ```

+This flag can also be used to prevent form submission in any `on:submit` event handler.

 ### Apply to HTMLInputElement(s)

 The individual field instances are also Svelte `use:action` directives and should be added to the corresponding `<input>` tags in the template to associate them with the actual `HTMLInputElement`s in the browser: